Eric Skrmetta

-Eric Frederick Skrmetta (born October 1, 1958) is an American politician who represents District 1 (largely surburban New Orleans, eastern Florida Parishes, and River Parishes) on the Louisiana Public Service Commission (PSC), an influential regulatory agency which was the political springboard for former governors Huey Long, Jimmie Davis, and John McKeithen.
+Eric Frederick Skrmetta (born October 1, 1958) is an American politician who represents District 1 (largely suburban New Orleans, eastern Florida Parishes, and River Parishes) on the Louisiana Public Service Commission (PSC).
 Skrmetta is a member of the Republican Party.

 Education and background

 After finishing Brother Martin High School in New Orleans, Skrmetta attended Louisiana State University, where he was a member of Tau Kappa Epsilon fraternity, and in 1981, he received his B.S. degree in industrial technology.
 In 1985 he was a cum laude graduate (juris doctor) of Southern University School of Law, passed the Louisiana Bar Exam, and entered the practice of law.
 In 1986 Skrmetta received his LL.M. in admiralty law from Tulane University Law School.

 Since 1989 he has focused on legal mediation.
 A member of the Louisiana Republican State Central Committee for District 81, in 2003 he unsuccessfully sought to represent the coterminous District 81 in the Louisiana House of Representatives.